Sedum brevifolium aka Jelly Bean's

 Common names

-Jelly Bean's
+More information about Jelly Bean's

-How to care for Jelly Bean's
+How difficult is it to take care of Jelly Bean's

 Even if you don't have a green thumb, you can successfully care for Jelly Bean's due to its easy-going nature.